-All Honors Projects are for two course units.
-It is strongly recommended that students complete the project over two semesters, taking one unit of LIT 476 each semester.
-However, students may complete the project in one semester by enrolling in LIT 477, which counts as two units.
+All Honors Projects are for two-course units.
+It is strongly recommended that students complete the project over two semesters, taking one unit of LIT 495 in the first semester and LIT 496 in the second semester.
+However, students may complete the project in one semester by enrolling in LIT 497, which counts as two units.
 Once the applicant’s honors thesis application is approved, he or she may register by submitting the department’s independent study form to the Office of Records and Registration.
 In doing so, students should be sure to fill in the appropriate course number.

-Students completing an Honors Project are exempted from taking their second LIT 499, Seminar in Research and Theory, during the senior year.
+Students completing LIT 496 or LIT 497 are exempted from taking their second LIT 499, Seminar in Research and Theory.